 Did you know?

-The lighthouse walls are up to four meters thick.
+- The lighthouse walls are up to four metres thick.

 - Humpback and fin whales often visit the waters around Hook Peninsula for feeding during the winter months.